hstewart93/continunet/README.md

 cd continunet
 ```

-Create a virtual environment for development, if you are using bash/zsh:
+Create a virtual environment for development, if you are using zsh:

 ```bash
 python3 -m venv venv